Where: Los Angeles, California

 Prediction: If the Wildcats play good defense and with some heart they will get revenge and win Saturday on national television 76-72.

-Topics: Arizona Basketball, Arizona Wildcats, Arizona Wildcats Basketball, ASU, Brandon Ashley, College Basketball, David Wear, Grant Jerrett, Kevin Parrom, Kyle Anderson, Mark Lyons, Pac 12 Basketball, Sean Miller, Shabazz Muhammad, Solomon Hill, Travis Wear, U Of A Basketball, UCLA Bruins
+Topics: Arizona State Sun Devils, Arizona Wildcats, Arizona Wildcats Basketball, College Basketball, David Wear, Grant Jerrett, Kevin Parrom, Kyle Anderson, Mark Lyons, Pac-12 Basketball, Sean Miller, Shabazz Muhammad, Solomon Hill, Travis Wear, UCLA Bruins